kragen/derctuo/virtual-machine-setup.md

     qemu-img snapshot ubuntu-dev0.qcow2 -d tetris1
     qemu-img snapshot ubuntu-dev0.qcow2 -d ready

 But this does not reduce the size of the QCOW2 file.
+I thought maybe `qemu-img convert` might solve the problem, but it seems that `qemu-img convert` produces an image without a backing file — so it’s ten gigs.
+I don’t know if maybe there’s a `convert` option to avoid this.

 Unknowns to probe/things to try
 -------------------------------